logmatic/s3-log-streamer/README.md

 ```

 ## Streaming s3 log data
-Once your credentials are setup you can start streaming log data from a S3 bucket.
+Once your credentials are setup you can start streaming log data from an S3 bucket.

 Before starting, don't forget to install the dependencies: